CVE-2022-37969

 added_index_bounds_checkadded_struct_size_validation

-The out-of-bounds write from the corrupted SignaturesOffset provides a relative write primitive: the attacker controls the displacement (via cbSymbolZone) and the data written is the CLFS signature bytes, which are partially predictable.
-Because the CLFS metadata allocation resides in the kernel paged pool, the write lands at a controlled offset from the start of that allocation, potentially corrupting adjacent pool objects.
+The out-of-bounds write gives a controlled relative write primitive: the attacker controls the displacement via cbSymbolZone, and the data written is the CLFS signature bytes, which are partially predictable.
+Because the CLFS metadata allocation resides in the kernel paged pool, the write lands at a controlled offset from the start of that allocation.

 Exploitation follows a pool feng shui strategy.
-The attacker first sprays the paged pool with controlled objects -- commonly pipe attributes, named pipe data entries, or similar pool allocations of a matching size class -- to position them adjacently to the CLFS metadata buffer.
+The attacker sprays the paged pool with controlled objects, commonly pipe attributes, named pipe data entries, or similar allocations of a matching size class, positioning them adjacent to the CLFS metadata buffer.
 After triggering the OOB write via the crafted BLF file, the corrupted bytes overwrite the header or an embedded function pointer of a neighboring pool object.
-The attacker then interacts with the corrupted object to convert the limited write into a broader read/write primitive, which is escalated to arbitrary kernel memory access and ultimately a token replacement (swapping the current process token with the SYSTEM token).
+The attacker interacts with the corrupted object to convert the limited write into a broader read/write primitive.
+From there, token replacement (swapping the current process token with the SYSTEM token) completes the escalation.

 Patch Analysis

-The patch shipped in KB5017321 (build 10.0.22621.521) added explicit bounds validation for cbSymbolZone and the derived offset fields within the CLFS base metadata parsing routines.
-Specifically, the fix ensures that cbSymbolZone does not exceed the size of the metadata block allocation, and that any offset computed from it (including SignaturesOffset) falls within the bounds of the allocated buffer before the driver writes to that location.
-Additional index bounds checks were introduced in the symbol table lookup and insertion paths to prevent related overflow conditions.
+The patch shipped in KB5017321 (build 10.0.22621.521) added bounds validation for cbSymbolZone and the derived offset fields within the CLFS base metadata parsing routines.
+The fix ensures that cbSymbolZone does not exceed the size of the metadata block allocation, and that any offset computed from it (including SignaturesOffset) falls within the allocated buffer before the driver writes to that location.
+Additional index bounds checks were introduced in the symbol table lookup and insertion paths.

 Detection